-An integrated circuit expert witness typically has an advanced degree, is a licensed professional engineer, and extensive experience in semiconductor technology, semiconductor manufacturing, and/or electrical engineering.
+Integrated circuit expert witness candidates typically have advanced degrees, may be licensed professional engineers, and have extensive experience in semiconductor technology, semiconductor manufacturing, and/or electrical engineering.
 An integrated circuit expert witness must have a deep understanding not only of IC technology, but also of the semiconductor industry, market share and the developing technologies of the industry’s leading players.

 Basic information on integrated circuit technology and semiconductor manufacturing is available through a chip market report from an industry analysis provider.
 But a semiconductor expert witness must have a deeper understanding of the market, its history, the progression of the technology and often an understanding of which competitors were working on various designs at different points of time during the initial development stage.

 An expert witness in the integrated circuit field will typically provide his or her expertise in intellectual property matters, such as a patent litigation in the federal court.
 It could be a patent infringement case or trade secrets matter in the District Court, an Inter Partes Review (IPR) in the PTAB (where the only expert testimony is through a deposition), or a patent case or proceeding in the International Trade Commission (ITC).
 Less frequently, an electrical engineer might provide testimony in a torts matter like a product liability case involving the failure analysis of a consumer electronics or medical device.

 While many integrated circuit consultants have forensic engineering expertise, the expert witness carries the additional responsibility of providing testimony before the court, in a manner whereby lay people (the judge and jurors) can understand the technical evidence.